KromDaniel/jonson/README.md

 Struct behaves the same as with `encoding/json`

 Only public fields are exported, the name of the field is the key on the struct, unless there's a field descriptors with json tag `json:"customKey"`.
-If key is public and tagged with `json:"-"` it is ignored.
+Public key that tagged with `json:"-"` it is ignored.

 **Note** When passing a struct to Jonson, it is immediately being "Jonsonized" means the keys are converted instantly